manbaritone/OpenHPC-Installation/README.md

 OpenHPC Installation

-This guide is method for OpenHPC 1.3.5 installtion which is supported on CentOS 7.5.1804
+This guide is method for OpenHPC 1.3.5 installtion which is supported for CentOS 7.5.1804 and diskless compute node.

-For information please see at: https://openhpc.community/downloads/
+For more information please see at: https://openhpc.community/downloads/

 Credits: